copperspice/cs_string/README.md

 ### System Requirements

-To use CsString you will need a C++14 compiler and a C++14 standard library.
+To use CsString you will need a C++17 compiler and a C++17 standard library.

-Currently uses the Autotools build system for building and running the unit test suite.
+Currently uses the CMake build system for building and running the unit test suite.
 The library has been tested with clang sanitizer and a major code review.

 ### Documentation